Lil: Less is Less When Applying Post-Training Sparse-Attention Algorithms in Long-Decode Stage: Checklist-Related Issues

 \section{Checklist-Related Issues}

-Three datasets, GSM8k (MIT), MATH500 (MIT), AIME (MIT), and three models, DeepScaleR 1.5B Preview (MIT), DeepSeek-R1-Distill-Llama-8B (MIT), Qwen1.5-MoE-A2.7B-Chat (tongyi-qianwen) are used with their intended usage scenarios.
+Three datasets, GSM8K (MIT), MATH500 (MIT), AIME (MIT), and three models, DeepScaleR 1.5B Preview (MIT), DeepSeek-R1-Distill-Llama-8B (MIT), and Qwen1.5-MoE-A2.7B-Chat (tongyi-qianwen) are used with their intended usage scenarios.
 We retrieve all models and datasets from Hugging Face, where detailed documentation, including parameter sizes and model architectures, is provided.
-We manually checked the data and believe there is no personal information misused.
+We manually check the data and believe that there is no personal information misused.

-We used ChatGPT to check the grammar of the texts.
+We use ChatGPT to check the grammar of the texts.

-To the best of our knowledge, we believe our work does not pose risks that harm any subgroup of our society.
+To the best of our knowledge, we believe that our work does not pose risks that harm any subgroup of our society.